awsdocs/aws-cdk-guide/doc_source/tools.md

 - --ci (boolean)
   Force CI detection.
 Use --no-ci to disable CI autodetection.
   default: process.env.CI !== undefined
+- --notification-arns (array)
+  ARNs of SNS topics that CloudFormation will notify with stack related events
 - --tags, -t (array)
   Tags to add to the stack (KEY=VALUE)